 Hydrate Through Food: All food contains some percentage of water, but targeting foods high in H20 can help you hydrate in a tasty way.
 Most fruits and vegetables are packed with water and can help you stay hydrated while snacking!

 Copyright : Kedsirin Jaidee

 Water is a powerhouse when it comes to being beneficial to the body, but there are many ways to enhance the benefits and still be environmentally conscious.

 Switch to Glass Bottles: The US goes through 50 million plastic water bottles a year, all of which contain chemicals.
 Drinking water from plastic can potentially omit contamination such as DEHA and BPP, which are possible human carcinogens and hormone disputers.

 Add A Filter to Your Tap: By adding a filter to your tap, you eliminate plastic bottles from your life.
 Water contaminants are removed from your water by using a filter that’s conveniently on your tap, saving you costs and space!

 So, before you reach for a sugary drink or juice, think about the positive effects water has on your body.
-Make some easy, simple changes just by following a few simple steps to make hydrating simple, healthy and delicious!
+Make some easy changes by following a few simple steps to make hydrating healthy and delicious!